Marsh-Billings-Rockefeller National Historical Park

 Opening Hours

 The Carriage Barn Visitor Center is open daily from 10:00 am to 5:00 pm, Memorial Day Weekend through October 31st.
 Click here for more information about how to make a reservation for guided tours of the mansion and grounds.
-For a listing of summer and fall events, click here
+Tours sell out quickly and advanced reservations are highly recommended.
+For a listing of summer and fall events, click here.

 The park's 20 miles of trails and carriage roads are open year-round.
 They are available for hiking and equestrian use in the spring, summer, and fall.
 When winter snows arrive, some of the park's carriage roads and trails are groomed for cross-country skiing and managed by the Woodstock Inn and Resort Nordic Center.